 Moreover, indoor usage should always be done in a carpeted room.
-It is very easy for knives to bounce off of surfaces and fly off the handle (so to speak).
-Also, make sure that no one is standing close to the wall where the knife is most likely to strike, as ricochet injuries are just as deadly as a straight-up stab.
+It is very easy for knives to bounce off surfaces and fly off the handle (so to speak).
+Also, make sure that no one is standing close to the wall where the knife is most likely to strike, as ricochet injuries can pack more of a punch than you’d expect.

 Please respect this side of things.
-Especially with beginners or a different style of throwing knife, it can be hard to judge the release properly and you don’t want one of these knives going in your direction.
+Especially with beginners or a different style of throwing knives, it can be hard to judge the release properly, and you don’t want one of these knives going in your direction.

 There’s an old saying with experienced knife throwers: a returning knife has no handle.
 Don’t try and catch a knife that bounces.

 There are innumerable knife throwing techniques, each of them a variation of another in some way.
 Here, we will look at the three most common ones that are usually used as a basis for all others.